Appeals & Projects

 Qur'an - (2:274)

-In 2024, the month of Ramadan will begin on Sunday, 10 March and end on 9 April with the celebrations of Eid Ul-Fitr.
-The last 10 days will therefore fall on 30 March – 9 April 2024.
+In 2025, the month of Ramadan is expected to begin on 28 February and end on 30 March with the celebrations of Eid Ul-Fitr.
+The last 10 days will therefore fall on 20 March – 30 March 2025.

-Duas made during Ramadan, including in the last 10 days, is likely to be accepted.
-This dua is recommended to be recited on Laylatul Qadr and throughout the last 10 nights of Ramadan: ‘Allaahumma innaka ‘afuwwun, tuhibb al-‘afwa, fa’fu ‘anni’.
-This dua translates as, “O Allah, You are the Most forgiving, and You love to forgive, so forgive me.”
+It is believed that duas made during the last 10 days of Ramadan are especially likely to be accepted, particularly on Laylatul Qadr.
+A highly recommended dua to recite during the last 10 nights of Ramadan is: “Allaahumma innaka ‘afuwwun, tuhibb al-‘afwa, fa’fu ‘anni,” meaning, “O Allah, You are the Most forgiving, and You love to forgive, so forgive me.”
+Muslims are encouraged to repeat this dua for the last 10 days of Ramadan and seek Allah’s mercy and forgiveness.

 The believer’s shade on the Day of Resurrection will be his charity.